Xunnamius/hashnav/Docs/Documentation.md

 <br />
 ###Public Method: <a name="PMI-get"></a>get
-Grabs the value of the specified query parameter.
+Grabs the value of a specified query parameter.

 ####Syntax
 	hashNav.get(parameter1[, parameter2[, parameter3]]);